 Our cultures define us more than we realise.
 We need to be aware of what cultural changes that impact us mean in practice and know how to bridge divides effectively and communicate Christ cross-culturally.

 What is "Culture"

-In anthropological terms, there are many definitions of culture.
-In essence, culture is the way we are, how we live, what we share with other people, what makes "our" group/s distinct.
+Culture is the way we are, how we live, what we share with other people, what makes "our" group/s distinct.
 (Many of us belong to sub-cultures.)

 Culture includes: